Trans Pride with Pronouns Him, Her, They

 Anti-discrimination policies are a good place to start, but organizations often neglect to provide guidance for interpersonal relationship building, which can cause challenges in a manager/direct report relationship.
 It is important to provide clear written guidelines and resources to establish best practices in transgender inclusion which should also include guidance for supporting gender transition or pronoun changes.

 We encourage you to take your support a step further by enacting a policy that prohibits the support of organizations with an explicit policy or history of discrimination towards LGBTQ+ people.
 To truly be an ally, we need to be thoughtful about where we place support outside of our organizations and what partners we collaborate with.
 If you are not mindful of your organization’s relationships, you could partner with or support companies that may compromise the equity work you have done.
-This could have detrimental effects on the safety and mental health of queer staff and community members.
+This could have detrimental effects on the safety and mental health of LGBTQ+ staff and community members.

 Let’s Talk About the Other Benefits

 If we’re just focusing on the business side of things, it’s important to note that inclusivity boosts business outcomes.
 LGBTQ+ inclusive work environments tend to lead to better performance, retention, productivity, and well-being for employees, and they attract top talent.
 Younger generations actively seek employers who incorporate pronoun practices in their values.
-Furthermore, most Americans support gender inclusivity in the workplace, with many saying that misusing a co-worker’s pronoun or chosen name is a form of workplace harassment.
+Furthermore, a majority of Americans support gender inclusivity in the workplace, with many saying that misusing a co-worker’s pronoun or chosen name is a form of workplace harassment.

 A more inclusive and equitable work environment can also reduce depression and improve self-esteem for LGBTQ+ workers, and added support from an employer can even save lives – supportive co-workers and work environments have been shown to reduce the risk of suicidal thoughts in transgender individuals.